Episode 26: Should I Only Use A Rated Annuity Companies?

 2. Best Benefits.
 The benefits will be individually chosen for each client depending on their needs and the purpose of their money.

 3. Customer Service.
-If a company keeps me on hold for an hour – the guy who is bringing money through the door – how long will my client have to hold.
+If a company keeps me on hold for an hour – the guy who is bringing money through the door – how long will my client have to hold?
 This is a big deciding factor for me.

 4. Highest Payout or Potential Growth.
-Depending on the purpose of the money, income or growth, will determine what company I recommend.
+Depending on the purpose of the money, income, or growth, will determine what company I recommend.
 One company that is dominating for guaranteed income, probably will not be the same company I recommend for a client looking for growth.

 Have you been recommended a company or a product that you’re just not sure about?
 Then I would highly recommend booking a short visit with me by going to www.atlasannuity.com so we can evaluate what you have been given.

-And if you want to learn how to use annuities to their maximum potential, whether for growth or income, then take the time to watch my video series, How to Get 20% More Income in Retirement.
+Also, if you want to learn how to use annuities to their maximum potential, whether for growth or income, then take the time to watch my video series, How to Get 20% More Income in Retirement.
 And, of course, you can always reach me directly at 636.926.6500.

 All the best,